 - Be familiar with where emergency phones are installed on the campus

 - Be aware of open buildings where you can use a phone or find people

 - Take major, public paths rather than less populated shortcuts

-- Avoid dimly lit places and talk to campus services if lights need to be installed in an area
+- Avoid dimly lit places and talk to facilities services if lights need to be installed in an area

 - Walking back from the library or a friend's residence hall very late at night is sometimes unavoidable, so try to walk with a friend.
-If walking feels unsafe, try calling public safety for an escort
+If walking feels unsafe, you can call Public Safety for an escort anytime (925-631-4282)

 - Carry a noisemaker (like a whistle) and a small flashlight on your keychain